awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-getting-started.md

 ------

-To get the ENI IP address of an HSM in your cluster, you can use the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) command, the [describe\-clusters](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-clusters.html) CLI operation, or the [Get\-HSM2Cluster](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-HSM2Cluster.html) PowerShell cmdlet\.
+To get the ENI IP address of an HSM in your cluster, navigate to the AWS CloudHSM console, choose **clusters**, and select the desired cluster\.
+You can also use the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) operation, the [describe\-clusters](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-clusters.html) command, or the [Get\-HSM2Cluster](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-HSM2Cluster.html) PowerShell cmdlet\.
 Type only one ENI IP address\.
 It does not matter which ENI IP address you use\.

 ### Step 3: Start the AWS CloudHSM Client<a name="cloudhsm_mgmt_util-start-cloudhsm-client"></a>

 Next, start or restart the AWS CloudHSM client\.
 When the AWS CloudHSM client starts, it uses the ENI IP address in its configuration file to query the cluster\.
 Then it adds the ENI IP addresses of all HSMs in the cluster to the cluster information file\.

 ------
 #### [ Amazon Linux ]